jimmyatintel/edetector_go/README.md

   - Load different KeyImage lists based on the OS
   - Use .tar.gz for compressing and decompressing file
   - Use "Ubuntu" as file system type instead of "Linux"
+- Use the WebSocket for updating task status and agent connection status

 Fixed Bugs:
 - Check TaskID when receiving finish signals to avoid inconsistent finish signals